CMA-ES (evolution strategy), the main sub-module of cma implementing

 In case when equality constraints are present and a "feasible" solution is requested,

-must be a strictly positive float indicating the error
+then post_optimization must be a strictly positive float indicating the error

 on the inequality constraints.

-The second return value:CMAEvolutionStrategy
+The second return value:CMAEvolutionStrategy has also a

-attribute which is nonempty if archiving
+con_archives attribute which is nonempty if archiving.
+The last

 element of each archive is the best feasible solution if there was any.

-for further parameters **kwargs.
+See cma.fmin2 for the further parameters **kwargs.

 >>> import cma >>> x, es = cma.evolution_strategy.fmin_con( ... cma.ff.sphere, 3 * [0], 1, g=lambda x: [1 - x[0]**2, -(1 - x[0]**2) - 1e-6], ... options={'termination_callback': lambda es: -1e-5 < sum(es.mean**2) - 1 < 1e-5, ... 'verbose':-9}) >>> assert 'callback' in es.stop() >>> assert es.result.evaluations < 1500 # 10%-ish above 1000, 1%-ish above 1300 >>> assert (sum(es.mean**2) - 1)**2 < 1e-9, es.mean